 Here NN refers to the neural net function, which is a sequential composition of linear layers (like our linear regressor) and non-linear activation functions.
-Learning a neural net classically has an objective something like,

-Note that it also has regularisers for each of the L linear layers in the network.
+We also have regularisers for each of the L linear layers.

 In this tutorial we use 4 layers, and the code for constructing this model in Aboleth is here: